 If you would like information on operation beyond what is covered by the manual, you may discuss it in the “Beyond the Manual” section, and only in that section.
 Note that that section of the forum may contain information that is incorrect and may violate your warranty, damage your Glowforge, and cause injury or death.
 That is the only place for discussion of topics like:

 - Third party add-ons

 Yes, legalese is boring, but this protects us – and by extension, you and your data – against unfriendly folks.
 We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
-To use this service, you must agree to abide by our TOS.
+To use this service, you must agree to abide by those terms.
 Should there be any conflict between this document or any other post on the site and the Terms of Service, the Terms of Service prevail.